thingsiplay/yt-dlp-lemon/README.md

 ytdl https://youtu.be/jNQXAC9IVRw
 ```

+All downloaded file names will be sanitized a little by default.
+Characters
+such ":" and "?" are stripped out, but many other characters such as "!" or "ä"
+are still allowed.

 ### Skip or force download

 Skip downloading the video and just output information about the online video.